shogun-toolbox/docs/INSTALL.md

     $ sudo apt-get install libshogun17

+The Python (2) bindings can be installed as

+    $ sudo apt-get install python-shogun

 In addition to the latest stable release, we offer [nightly builds](https://launchpad.net/~shogun-toolbox/+archive/ubuntu/nightly) of our development branch.